 *Applicants proposing a project in Alzheimer's Disease or healthy brain aging research should apply for the New Investigator Awards in Alzheimer's Disease.
-Applicants proposing other dementia-related research should apply for the AFAR Research grant.
+Applicants proposing other dementia-related research should apply for the AFAR Research Grant for Junior Faculty.

 It is anticipated that approximately 10 grants of up to $100,000 each will be awarded in 2017.
 Applicants may propose to use the award over the course of one or two years as justified by the proposed research.
 Up to 8% of funds may be budgeted for overhead or indirect costs (not to exceed $7,407).
 Funding will begin July 1, 2017.

 The AFAR Research Grant for Junior Faculty Program does not provide support for:

 - Postdoctoral fellows in the laboratory of a senior investigator

-- Investigators who have received major extramural funding for research in any area (such as an R01 or NSF equivalent grant) prior to and including the start date of this award
+- Investigators who have received major extramural funding for research in any area (such as an NIH R01 or NSF Research or equivalent grant) prior to and including the start date of this award

 - Senior faculty, i.e. at the rank of Associate Professor level or higher